zspan93/Projects/PacMan/README.md

 ## Welcome!
+This is the final project for Brooklyn College CISC 3140 Spring 2019:
-This is our CISC 3140 Final Project: a recreation of the classic game Pac-Man!
+This is a recreation of the classic game Pac-Man!
-This was created by group 2, we hope you enjoy the game!
+This was created by Group 2, we hope you enjoy the game!
 Use the arrow keys to control pac-man, and eat all the pellets!
 Don't let the ghost's touch you, or you'll lose a life.
-Lose three lives, game over!
+Lose three lives and it will be game over!